-indexHOME indexRESOUR
+indexHOME indexTHE PLAN indexRESOUR

-CES indexTO DO indexISSUES indexE-MAIL indexMEETUP
+CES indexTO DO indexE-MAIL indexMEETUP

-Elections in America today are an unmitigated disaster... with no meaningful transparency, oversight, or accountability (TOA).
-In many states, the ballots are too long and complicated, resulting in "ballot fatigue".
-Plus, there's the issue of election integrity.
-In Pennsylvania and many other states, voters are required to show ID to register to vote, but not to vote after the first time, which opens the door to voter fraud, particularly by illegal immigrants.
-Voters are also forced to either vote on machines or on mailed-in paper ballots, neither of which are secure in any meaningful manner from errors or fraud, by accident or design.
+• First, there's the issue of election integrity.
+In Pennsylvania and many other states, voters are only required to show ID to register to vote, but not to vote after the first time, which opens the door to voter fraud, particularly as Election Board members change over time.
+Voters are then forced to either vote on machines or on mailed-in paper ballots, neither of which are secure in any meaningful manner from errors or fraud, by accident or design.
 Ideally, paper ballots only should be hand-cast and hand-counted on Election Day.
-However, because 98% of voting machines produce a paper trail, which is an improvement, and because it is impossible for many voters to vote on Election Day due to unavoidable circumstances, we are making the following suggestions below.
-Lastly, there are the issues of third parties, acting as spoilers, and ranked-choice voting, which over-complicates the voting process, leads to "ballot exhaustion", and allows less popular candidates to win elections.
-That's why many people believe that the 2-party system is superior, and also why we need to get the independents off the fence and onto the political field of battle!
+However, because 98% of voting machines produce a paper trail, which is an improvement, and because it is impossible for many voters to vote on Election Day due to unavoidable circumstances, we are making several suggestions below.

 PROOF OF CITIZENSHIP & PHOTO ID: We support The SAVE ACT (H.R.
 7296/House Amendment to S.1383), introduced by Congressman Chip Roy (TX-21), which requires proof of citizenship to register to vote and requires photo identification to cast a ballot in federal elections.